martwebber/iac-terraform/redshift-cluster/README.md

 Once the setup is complete, go head and clone the repo to your machine.

 ## Steps
-1. cd into the repo and run terraform init
+1. cd into the repo and run terraform init: The command initializes a working directory containing Terraform configuration files.
+This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
 ```
+cd iac-terraform/redshift-cluster/
 terraform init
 ```
-2. validate
+2. create a terraform.tfvars and add the values below.
+This is the file you'll use to initiaie your variables

 ## Tfvars